 I mean, isn't this God's fault?
 That's what some people think Calvinists ought to say: God did it, and that's enough -- no more questions.
 Somehow some people will say that Calvinists take refuge in a God who is completely without interest in human life.
 And some who are really questioning the foundation of the faith at a more rudimentary level will ask whether God can be either good or powerful if something like this happens.

 And their point, of course, is that this kind of thing happens all the time.
-There is always some kind of murder or drunkenness or oppression going on -- always someone who is treating someone else like a disposable plastic icon meant for his or her own satisfaction.
+There is always some kind of murder or drunkenness or oppression going on -- always someone who is treating someone else like a disposable object meant for his or her own satisfaction.
 So the question of why God lets this go on seems pretty significant and in many ways demands an answer.

 On the one hand, the consequences of that question are important.
 If God is not good enough or powerful enough (let alone all-powerful and all-good) to stop this kind of thing, what kind of God is that?
 Is he even God -- can't we say God doesn't exist if we can prove He's not what we, the Christians, say He is?